Breast Engorgement (cont.)

 - Reduce swelling and relieve pain.
 After breast-feeding:

-- Take a nonsteroidal anti-inflammatory drug (NSAID), such as ibuprofen (Advil or Motrin, for example), in addition to the nonmedicine treatments.
-When taken as directed, ibuprofen is safe to use while breast-feeding.1
+- Take a nonsteroidal anti-inflammatory drug (NSAID), such as ibuprofen (Advil or Motrin, for example), in addition to the non-medicine treatments.
+When taken as directed, ibuprofen is safe to use while breast-feeding.1 But before you take any kind of medicine, ask your doctor if it is safe for you to use it while you are breast-feeding.

 - Try cold compresses.
 Apply a frozen wet towel, cold gel or ice packs, or bags of frozen vegetables to your breasts for 15 minutes at a time every hour as needed.
 To prevent tissue damage, do not apply cold to your bare skin.
 Place a thin cloth between the cold pack and your skin.